baumlab/Magel_etal_2019_SciRep/README.md

 * ```dplating``` = Density of plating corals within the PPQ (nplating/2D_Area)
 * ```dmassive``` = Density of massive corals within the PPQ (nmassive/2D_Area)

-****

-### KI_habitat_volume_data.csv

-This file contains parameter settings for the ICP registration and 2.5D volume computation processes in CloudCompare, and resulting data from the 3D point cloud comparison.
+[KI_habitat_volume_data.csv](data/KI_habitat_volune_data.csv) contains parameter settings for the ICP registration and 2.5D volume computation processes in CloudCompare, and resulting data from our 3D point cloud comparison.
 Variables are defined as follows:

 * ```ICP_Overlap``` = Estimated amount of overlap between 2015 and 2017 point clouds (set to 95% to account for slightly different placement of GCPs between years)
 * ```ICP_RSL``` = Random sampling limit (i.e. maximum number of sub-sampled points) for the ICP registration